Posted by Brent Wilson on 8/30/2016 to Pruning Tips

 How To Thin Clumping Bamboo

 Clumping bamboo can be pruned to maintain upright growth, or thinned to maintain an airy appearance.
 If the plant gets too wide, just use a sharp pair of bypass hand pruners to cut some of the outer culms back to ground level.
 Start by cutting the most weepy culms at the outer base of the plant.
-Some of the taller culms that weep outward a little too far can be topped by cutting them just above a node, about 2-3 feet down from the top.
+Some of the taller culms that weep outward a little too far can be topped by cutting them just above a node about 2 to 3 feet down from the top.
 This causes them to stand more upright.

 Pruning Bamboo For Hedges & Screens